confluentinc/event-streaming-patterns/docs/compositional-patterns/geo-replication.md

 This allows the client applications in the destination to leverage the same set of data.

 ## Implementation
-Practically, replication is not enabled completely on all data streams, as there are always exceptions, organizational limitations, technical constraints, or other reasons why you wouldn't want to copy absolutely everything.
+Practically, replication is not enabled completely on all data streams, as there are always exceptions, organizational limitations, technical constraints, or other reasons why we wouldn't want to copy absolutely everything.
-Instead, you can do this on a per topic basis, where you can map a source topic to a destination topic.
+Instead, we can do this on a per topic basis, where we can map a source topic to a destination topic.

-With Apache Kafka®, you can do this in one of several ways.
+With Apache Kafka®, we can do this in one of several ways.

 ### Option 1: Cluster Linking